Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

 - `updated_by`: The `ActorId` of the existing administrator who added the new admin.
 - `admin_actor_id`: The `ActorId` of the new administrator added to the contract, granting them privileged access.

-### MemeRegistered
+### MemeRemoved
-Emitted when a meme has been successfully registered in the contract, confirming the meme's successful creation and storage.
+Indicates that a meme has been successfully removed from the contract.
+This event includes details of who performed the removal and the identifier of the meme removed.

-### MemeFailed
+- `removed_by`: The `ActorId` of the individual who performed the removal.
-Emitted when the creation or registration of a meme has failed, alerting users and administrators to take necessary actions.
+- `meme_id`: The `MemeId` of the meme that was removed from the contract.

 ## Queries